 By way of analogy, like the Son is fully God and yet only one of three persons in the Godhead; so every man or woman is fully an image-bearer and yet he or she is only one in the community of humanity.

 Amazingly, each level of society reflects something of the Godhead.
 Genesis 2:24 says when a man and woman marry, the two become one.
-This mystery reveals (in part) something of the mysterious nature of God’s one-in-threeness (cf. Ephesian 5:31–33).
-Likewise, a family—a father, mother, and children—images something in creation of the uncreated Trinity.
+This mystery reveals something of Christ and the church (Eph 5:31–33), which in turn illumines God’s plan to unite all things in Christ (Eph 1:10).
+Likewise, a family—a father, mother, and children—images something in creation of God.
 So too, a family of families (i.e, a nation) adds to the picture, as the “infinite” sea of people reflect the infinitude of the triune God.
 Though he is only three persons, his immensity transcends all of the creation—in space, time, knowledge, and strength.
 Therefore, it takes billions of people over many millennia to properly reflect him.

 Make no mistake, I am speaking of things too high for humans to fully comprehend.
-But because God has revealed himself in Scripture, we can begin to see traces of the Trinity throughout.
+But because God has revealed himself in Scripture, we can begin to see traces of our Triune God throughout.
 God created marriage and the family, in particular, to orient his imago Dei to the reality of God’s unity-in-diversity and to prepare them to be a part of his spiritual household.

 The Incarnation: The One in Two